Course: Spring Adventure | PropaGate Learning

 • Instructions: Clicking on the section name will show / hide the section.

-To help us with this let's visit the Bluebell Wood at Logan Botanic Garden, where you can take time to use your senses.
+Let's visit the Bluebell Wood at Logan Botanic Garden, where you can take time to use your senses.
 Which colours can you spot?
 Look for the different shapes in the woods.
 What sounds do you hear?
 How does it make you feel?

 • Explore our photo collection of spring flowers for inspiration to use for your creation!